 Seven clicks.
 That's all it takes to install Microsoft's new Hyper-V Server to a candidate host.
 Seven clicks to deploy this direct competitor to VMware's ESXi appliance.
-Hyper-V Server is a free, recently released download from Microsoft that
+Hyper-V Server is a free, recently released download from Microsoft that brings free virtualization hosting to small environments, as well as to those that don't want to pay the extra cost of ESXi.

 So while Microsoft requires no server license and no client access license (CAL) for a Hyper-V Server installation, the question remains how does it stack up to VMware's Operating System-less equivalent?
 In this article I'll cover the installation of Hyper-V Server and also discuss some of the advantages it can provide users over VMware ESXi.